FraxFinance/frax-standard-solidity/README.md

 ### Do not rely on via-ir to solve stack-too-deep errors

 Why: via-ir is slow and reduces testing speed.
-If reaching stack too deep complexity it probably too high.
-For src code, reduce complexity for tests use param/return structs.
+If reaching `stack too deep` your code complexity it probably too high.
+For src code, reduce complexity, for tests use param/return structs.

 ### Use named input params when invoking functions
+Required for functions with 2+ parameters

 Example: